Roman Fitness Systems

 The first is minimalist: how much protein do I need to eat?
 Or, more succinctly, what is the minimal effective dose?

 I’ll cover both points as best I can, but this is a huge topic to cover in a single blog post.
-I’ll just mention right now that if you really want to understand the truth about how much protein you do (or don’t!) need, you should pick up the book How Much Protein? by Brad Pilon.

 In any event, I’d like to give you a lot of the essential information, so that you can go forward with a pretty strong understanding of protein.